fixing Navigation & increasing Revenue

 Design

-I worked with the overseas teams to generate multiple layouts that highlighted key features.
+I worked with the overseas teams to generate multiple layouts that highlighted key features while keeping the header as unchanged as possible.
+We needed to justify every option and decision to our stakeholders.

 Design